Scientific name: Cytisus scoparius

 How Can We Stop It?

 To prevent spread, wash vehicles, boots, and animals that may have been in infested areas.
-Remove Scotch broom from your property where feasible.
+Remove Scotch broom from your property where possible.
 Scotch broom is on Washington’s Terrestrial Noxious Weed Seed and Plant Quarantine list, meaning it is prohibited to transport, buy, sell, offer for sale, or distribute Scotch broom plants, plant parts, or seeds.
 Scotch broom is listed as a Class B noxious weed in Washington, meaning it is designated for control in certain state regions.

 What Are Its Characteristics?